27 Nov 2025

 Inheritance tax (IHT) changes

 Following the announcement of the significant inheritance tax (IHT) changes coming into effect from April 2026 made last year, one further tweak was announced today.
-The £1m limit on relief for business property or agricultural property at 100% per person will now be made transferrable between spouses and civil partners.
-Whilst this change will be welcome to many, it does not change the need for business/ and farm owners to carefully consider their succession planning in light of the significant changes coming next year.
+The £2.5m limit (previously £1m as of 23 December 2025) on relief for business property or agricultural property at 100% per person will now be made transferrable between spouses and civil partners.

 Investment allowance